DavidWSnow/DWS-BookTemp/README.md

 faster than before ;=}

-The Novel and Technical book templates are designed such that you can easily produce and eBook (EPUB 3) file for Amazon Kindle and a PDF file for a paperback from a common source file.
+The Novel and Technical book templates are designed such that you can easily produce and eBook (EPUB3) file for Amazon Kindle and a PDF file for a paperback from a common source file.

 ## Author